 Photinias are large shrubs that grow well in the eastern portion of the United States.
-So well, in fact, they became one of the most popular hedge plants in the South.
+So well, in fact, they soon became one of the most popular hedge plants in the South.
 Unfortunately, with the overuse and close planting of red tipped photinia, disease wasn’t far behind and resulted in constant, yearly attacks by photinia fungus also known as photinia leaf spot.
 The red tips of new growth that made these shrubs so popular are particularly vulnerable to the ravages of the photinia bush diseases and over the years, photinia leaf spot has destroyed countless shrubs.

 Red Tipped Photinia and Disease Symptoms